gpsportsclub20/Vir_Pro/docs/_sources/02_CodeOnline/Repl.rst.txt

          if Pile_Diameter == 0.45:

-            ' Assigning pile working load of 1,900 kN to pile of diameter 0.45 m PWL = 1,900
+            ' If pile diameter is 0.45 m, then define pile working load as 1,900 kN PWL = 1900

-         elif Pile_Diameter = 0.50:
+         elif Pile_Diameter == 0.50:

-            ' Assigning pile working load of 2,300 kN to pile of diameter 0.50 m
+            ' Else if pile diameter is 0.50 m, then define pile working load as 2,300 kN
             PWL = 2,300

          else:

-            ' Assigning pile working load of 3,000 kN to pile of diameter 0.60 m
+            ' Else, define pile working load as 3,000 kN PWL = 3000
-            PWL = 3,000

 3.2 Looping Operations
 ===========================